-Artikkel | Sist oppdatert: 30.05.2009 | Nærings- og fiskeridepartementet
+Artikkel | Sist oppdatert: 13.10.2021 | Nærings- og fiskeridepartementet

 Norway negotiates free trade agreements with other countries through the European Free Trade Association (EFTA).
 The trade agreements secure Norwegian business' access to international markets and facilitate trade with partner countries.
 In this page you will find information about EFTA and on the free trade agreements Norway/EFTA has with third party countries.

 EFTA is an inter-governmental organisation established in 1960.
 Since then, the European Union (EU) has absorbed six of ten EFTA members.
 Today, EFTA consists of Iceland, Liechtenstein, Switzerland and Norway.
 All except Switzerland are members of the European Economic Agreement (EEA).
-Click here to read more about the EEA and the Norwegian relationship with the EU.

 EFTA was founded on the premise of free trade as a means of achieving growth and prosperity amongst its Member States as well as promoting closer economic co-operation between the Western European countries.
 Furthermore, EFTA was created to be an alternative to the EC's (EU) ambitions on economic integration.
-Click here to read a bulletin with more information about EFTA.

 EFTA's free trade agreements